 I. The Local Church

-When we see the term church in the New Testament, we need to distinguish between two major understandings of the word.
+When we see the word church in the New Testament, we need to distinguish between two major understandings of it.
 Sometimes it is referring to local assemblies of believers in a particular area of the world.
 These local assemblies didn't meet in an elaborate building such as many of us do today.
 Rather some met in private homes or house churches.
 However, in the first century, due to persecution, Christians assembled any place that they could find, including open fields and the Catacombs, which were burial places.
 The church was not a building but the people who were assembled.
 It is this sense of the term that is meant in passages such as Romans 16:3-5 where Paul says:

 "Greet Priscilla and Aquila, my helpers in Christ Jesus, who have, for my life, laid down their own necks, unto whom not only I give thanks, but also all the churches of the Gentiles.
 Likewise greet the church that is in their house.